 A brief introduction of myself; I graduated in 1989 from medical school and wanted to see the world.
 Therefore, I finished a tropical training including surgery and gynaecology.
 I went to Zimbabwe in 1992 as a medical officer in a district hospital where I experienced a completely different culture and practice of health care.
 These years have definitely formed me.
 After coming back, I was interested in the organizational aspects of healthcare so I completed a master’s degree in public health.
 I worked in Brazil for the National Leprosy and Tuberculosis Programme.
 Again a wonderful experience, but after 3 years I missed direct contact with patients.
 With this background I studied for GP in 2002.
 Until today I do this work with great pleasure and enthusiasm.
 As a family doctor you can make a difference at certain times in one’s life.
-Along with my partner Sandra Kloezen we have 2 children Levi (1998) and Britt (1999)
+Along with my partner we have a son (1998) and a daughter (1999)

 Marc van der Pas